CSWCSS-Chi-Article/CSWCSS_ChiArticle_Frontend/README.md

 ![](https://img.shields.io/github/issues/ricehung29/CSWCSS_ChiArticle.svg)

 ## Introduction
-  This system was built for storing passages of past students and open for visiting.
+  This system was designed for displaying passage of well-performed students in the past for visitor.

 ## Change Log
 | Version | Description | Date |